processing-r/Processing.R/raw-docs/devel/compilation.md

 - `core` and `pde`: paths to core library and pde.jar.
 They are be used to build runner and run test cases.
   - MacOSX: `/Applications/Processing.app/Contents/Java/core/library` and `/Applications/Processing.app/Contents/Java/pde.jar`
   - Linux: `[MyPDE]/core/library` and `[MyPDE]/lib/pde.jar`
-- `executable`: optional argument giving the location of PDE.
+- `executable`: optional argument giving the location of the PDE.
   - The path is used in `ant run` to start a PDE instance.
 Leave blank to not launch PDE on `ant run`.
   - MacOSX: `/Applications/Processing.app/Contents/MacOS/Processing`
   - Linux: `[MyPDE]/processing`